|Nutrition Facts (per serving)|

 In a mixing bowl, combine the flour, sugar, baking powder, and salt.

 In another smaller bowl, whisk the egg with the milk.
 Add the egg and milk mixture to the dry mixture along with the melted butter.
 Mix lightly to combine, just until ingredients are moistened.
 The batter will be somewhat lumpy.

 Sprinkle raspberries and pecans or walnuts over the batter and gently fold into the batter.
 Spoon into the prepared muffin pans.

 Sprinkle cinnamon sugar over each muffin, if desired.

-Bake in the preheated oven for 18 to 21 minutes, or until a cake tester or pick comes out clean when inserted into the center of a muffin.
+Bake in the preheated oven for 18 to 21 minutes, or until a cake tester or toothpick comes out clean when inserted into the center of a muffin.